ZcashFoundation/zebra/book/src/dev/rfcs/drafts/xxxx-async-rust.md

 [readiness-deadlock-avoidance]: #readiness-deadlock-avoidance

 To avoid deadlocks, readiness and locks must be acquired in a consistent order.
-For more details, see the [Acquiring Buffer Slots or Mutexes](#acquiring-buffer-slots-or-mutexes) section.
+For more details, see the [Acquiring Buffer Slots, Mutexes, or Readiness](#acquiring-buffer-slots-mutexes-readiness) section.

 Zebra's [`ChainVerifier`](https://github.com/ZcashFoundation/zebra/blob/3af57ece7ae5d43cfbcb6a9215433705aad70b80/zebra-consensus/src/chain.rs#L73)